porridgewithraisins/chess-opening-info/README.md

 // you can also use the standalone conversion function if you wish console.log(op.convertToAlgebraic("e2e4 e7e5"));
 // gives 1. e4 e5
+// It can convert other formats to SAN too, so if you are using ICCF notation
+// you can just as well pass it to this function, to get back the SAN.
 ```
-It can convert other formats to SAN too, so if you are using ICCF notation, you can just as well pass it to this function, to get back the SAN.

 openings.json is simply the SQLite3 table exported to JSON format.